Has an Uber Driver put You in a Dangerous Situation? Ehline Law Wants to Hear About it

 Although these figures might be a relief, it is not the case when one looks at the bigger picture.
 Passengers and drivers in an Uber ride only contribute 35% of the dead victims, while the rest are pedestrians, cyclists, and third-party drivers.

-The report stated that in the two years time of data collection, out of more than 2 billion Uber rides, there were 107 fatal car accidents.
+The report stated that out of more than 2 billion Uber rides, there were 107 fatal car accidents in the two years of data collection.

 The data only showed the number of fatal physical assaults but did not shed light on non-fatal incidents like kidnapping and robbing, leaving drivers and riders injured.